MAD ABOUT

 This site, owned by D.R.
 Horton, a Texas-based developer, has failed over 100 Maryland Department of the Environment inspections.

-This 200+ acre development in Harford County, MD, has been out of compliance with Maryland Law for over 365 days in a row.
+This 200+ acre development in Harford County, MD, has been out of compliance with Maryland Law over 91% of the time.

 • Muddy Bird River